Azure/iot-plugandplay-models/.github/pull_request_template.md

-### Thank you for contributing to the Azure IoT Plug and Play Models repository
+### Thank you for contributing to the IoT Plug and Play Models repository

 :memo: Please review this checklist before submission